Watch our quick NHR Program guide:

-If you’re from outside the EU/EEA/Switzerland and you don’t have an EU/EEA/Swiss passport, you will most likely need to obtain a residency permit (such as the D7, D2, D6 or Golden Visa) to move to Portugal.
-Once you have moved to Portugal, you will be able to apply for the NHR program then but the two are not connected.
+If you’re from outside the EU, EEA, or Switzerland and you don’t have an EU, EEA, or Swiss passport, you will most likely need to obtain a residency permit (such as the D7, D2, D6, D8, or Golden Visa) to move to Portugal.
+Once you have moved to Portugal, you will be able to apply for the NHR program, but the two are not connected.

 What else do you need to know about Portugal before considering a move?
-It holds a reputation for being the most crypto-friendly nation in Europe and with good reason.
+It holds a reputation for being the most crypto-friendly nation in Europe, Ethereum, from and with good reason.

 Crypto earnings are tax-free in Portugal.
 Yes, you read that right.
 From Bitcoin to Ethereum, Dogecoin to Ripple, you won't pay taxes when you make money on individual crypto investments.

 How is this possible?
 In Portugal, cryptocurrencies aren't considered money because they're not legal tender.
 What's more, they fall outside the legal definitions of taxable income in Portugal.